-Is it true, that the winter tyres should be installed when the temperature drops below 7 degrees?
+Is it true that winter tyres should be installed when the temperature drops below 7 degrees?

 Why do some people claim that the “7 degrees rule” is a lie?